algorandfoundation/algokit-cli/docs/features/localnet.md

 ### Creating / Starting a Named LocalNet

 AlgoKit manages the default LocalNet environment and automatically keeps the configuration updated with any upstream changes.
-As a result configuration changes are reset automatically by AlgoKit, so that developers always have access to a known good LocalNet configuration.
-This is great for the majority of scenarios, however sometimes developers need the control to make specific configuration changes for specific scenarios.
+As a result, configuration changes are reset automatically by AlgoKit, so that developers always have access to a known good LocalNet configuration.
+This works well for the majority of scenarios, however sometimes developers need the control to make specific configuration changes for specific scenarios.

-This is where named LocalNet instances are useful, which can be created by running `algokit localnet start --name {name}`.
-This command will set up and run a named LocalNet environment (based off the default), however AlgoKit will not manage the configuration or updates any further.
-From here developers are able to modify their named environment however they like, including for example setting `DevMode: false` in `algod_network_template.json`.
+When you want more control, named LocalNet instances can be used by running `algokit localnet start --name {name}`.
+This command will set up and run a named LocalNet environment (based off the default), however AlgoKit will not update the environment or configuration automatically.
+From here developers are able to modify their named environment in any way they like, for example setting `DevMode: false` in `algod_network_template.json`.

-Once you have a named LocalNet running, the AlgoKit LocalNet commands will target your named LocalNet instance.
+Once you have a named LocalNet running, the AlgoKit LocalNet commands will target this instance.
-If at any point you'd like to switch back to the default LocalNet instance, simply run `algokit localnet start`.
+If at any point you'd like to switch back to the default LocalNet, simply run `algokit localnet start`.

 ### Stopping and Resetting the LocalNet